styled-system/styled-system/docs/guides/default-values.md

 export default Card
 ```

-With the default props above set, your Card component includes padding and a white background by default.
+With the default props above, your Card component will have padding and a white background by default.
 You can override these styles when needed by passing a prop to the component.

 ```jsx